NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/HPSS.rst

 Resource Manager and sent to the HPSS system administrator for implementation.

-**Requests for adding users and projects to HPSS is NOT supported in AIM, but instead the request/review/implementation/notification process is handled by the HPSS help ticket system.**
+**Requests to add users and projects to HPSS iare NOT supported in AIM.
+Instead, the request/review/implementation/notification process is handled by the HPSS help ticket system.**  Email: rdhpcs.hpss.help@noaa.gov.

-Email: rdhpcs.hpss.help@noaa.gov.

 .. rubric:: NESCC HPSS Data Structure